Triyan-m/Portfolio/README.md

 4. Minigames. this is v1 with only rock paper scissors against the computer (python)

 5. A Luhn algorithm program to check the validity of a card number (Python)

+6. a basic expense tracker using a command line interface.
+Does not save the expenses (python)